truenas/middleware/docs/userguide/freenas_directoryservice.rst

 traceback, create a bug report at `bugs.freenas.org <http://bugs.freenas.org>`_ that includes the commands in the order which they were run and the exact wording of the error message or traceback.

-Start with these commands, where the :command:`echo` command should return a value of *0* and the :command:`klist` command should show a Kerberos ticket:
+Start with these commands, where the :command:`echo` commands should return a value of *0* and the :command:`klist` command should show a Kerberos ticket:
 ::
  sqlite3 /data/freenas-v1.db "update directoryservice_activedirectory set ad_enable=1;"
  echo $?